On homotopy groups of spaces of embeddings of an arc or a circle: the Dax invariant: Introduction

 Following \cite{Dax} and \cite{Gabai-disks} we described in \cite{KT-LBT} a range of homotopy groups of $\Arcs{X}$. \begin{theorem}[\cite{KT-LBT}] Assume $d\geq 4$.
 Then there is a bijection $\pi_0\Arcs{X}\cong\pi_1X$, and for any basepoint $\u\in\Arcs{X}$ there are isomorphisms

 where $1\leq n\leq d-4$, and a group extension

 For $d=4$ this extension is central, with an explicit commutator pairing. \end{theorem} Let us describe the maps appearing in the theorem, referring to Section~\ref{sec:arcs} for details.
-Firstly, $p_\u$ is obtained from \eqref{eq:pu} by precomposing with the inclusion $\incl_X\colon\Arcs{X}\hra\Imm_\partial(\D^1,X)$.
-The homomorphism $\partial\realmap$ is is an explicit geometric realization, while the \emph{Dax invariant} $\Dax$ is its inverse on the subgroup $\ker(\pi_{d-3}p_\u)$, and is defined as a count of nontrivial double point loops during a generic homotopy from a given family to the trivial one; see \eqref{eq:Dax-def}.
-Finally, computing $\Dax$ of self-homotopies of the trivial family gives the homomorphism
+Firstly, $p_\u$ in \eqref{eq:thm1} is obtained from \eqref{eq:pu} by precomposing with the inclusion $\incl_X\colon\Arcs{X}\hra\Imm_\partial(\D^1,X)$.
+The homomorphism $\partial\realmap$ is is an explicit {\emph{geometric realization}: for $g\in\pi_1X\sm1$ the family $\partial\realmap(g)$ has a piece of $u$ dragged around an embedded loop representing $g$, so that it comes back close to a meridian sphere to $\u$ and then swings around it; see Figure~\ref{fig:realmap} and \eqref{eq:realmap-def}.
+The \emph{Dax invariant} $\Dax$ is the inverse of $\partial\realmap$} on the subgroup $\ker(\pi_{d-3}p_\u)$, and is defined by {picking a path through immersed arcs from the given $(d-3)$-parameter family of embedded arcs to the constant one $\const_\u$, and then counting double points that occur, together with associated loops; see \eqref{eq:Dax-def} for the precise formula}.
+Finally, computing $\Dax$ {on} self-homotopies of the trivial family gives the homomorphism